How the Donation Process Works

 Tissue donation may include corneas, bone, skin, heart valves, nerves, blood vessels, ligaments, tendons and other soft tissue.
+Tissue donations change lives by restoring hope, mobility and/or sight to patients with a wide range of conditions and injuries.

 The organ donation process:

-- A patient with a severe brain injury is admitted to the hospital and every attempt is made to treat and save that person’s life.
+- A patient with a severe brain injury is admitted to the hospital, and every attempt is made to treat and save that person’s life.

 - The patient declines, has irreversible brain function, requires a ventilator and – after evaluation, testing and documentation – is declared brain dead.
 Brain death is irreversible cessation of brain function, characterized by absence of electrical activity, blood flow and brain function.
 A brain dead person is dead, although his or her cardiopulmonary functioning may be artificially maintained by a ventilator for some time.
 Brain death should not be confused with a coma.

-- A referral is made to Gift of Life to evaluate the suitability of the patient for donation.
+- A referral is made to Gift of Life Michigan to evaluate the suitability of the patient for donation.

 - The donor may remain at the hospital or be moved to Gift of Life Michigan's surgical center in Ann Arbor.
 Surgical teams arrive and the donor is moved to the operating room on the ventilator.

 - After a moment of silence in honor of the donor, surgery begins.
 Organs are removed, cooled and preserved with special solutions.
-Surgical teams immediately return to their respective transplant hospitals with the organs to perform the transplant surgeries.
+Surgical teams immediately return to their respective hospitals with the organs to perform the recipients’ transplant surgeries.

 - The donor is released to the family and funeral arrangements proceed.
 Donation need not interfere with open-casket memorials.